guscastles/pyth02/day04/homework-functions-BONUS-CHALLENGES.md

 ```
 where:

- - `input` is the input string whose characters you want to replace
+ - `input_string` is the input string whose characters you want to replace
  - `letters_to_replace` is a either a string OR list of the
    characters to be replaced
  - `replacement` is a string (could be one OR MORE characters)